Raz-Dahan/pipelines/flask-jenkins/README.md

 ## Acknowledgements

-- The project uses GIFs from the GIPHY website.
-Visit [GIPHY](https://giphy.com/) to explore a wide range of GIFs for your projects.
+- The project uses API from the CoinGecko website.
+Visit [CoinGecko](https://www.coingecko.com/) to explore a wide range of Crypto information and marketplace.
 - Thanks to the Flask and Jenkins communities for their excellent tools and documentation.

 ## Contact